 The delay value N is fed to the binary to BCD converter, which then drives the 7-segment displays.

-There are a number of design decisions to be made:
+There are several design decisions to be made:

 - 1. How many bits LFSR is required? - 2.
 How many bits should you use in the delay module?